theapache64/abcd/README.md

 - Created so many friends from the industry

-## Sad Part

-- NVIDIA guys reached me and asked me to remove it from producthunt as well as playstore, as I was using their servers.
-The product removed from producthunt the same day, without any notice.

->Hello – We noticed you developed an app on our SPADE / “GauGAN” code and using our back-end servers to display the rendering output.
-Your app ‘abcd : Anybody Can Draw’ infringes on many legal issues.
-It would be of great interest to remove this app from the Google Play store as well as on ProductHunt.com.
->
->Please do not hesitate to contact me if you have any questions.
->
->Thank you,

-then I replaced all NVIDIA resources with my own (even the style + artistic style images), to which they are replied

->The point was not having your own servers but how you turned GauGAN into a mobile app.
-This does not solve the problem.

-and the final email was

->No need to talk further.
-I have already told you about your violations – you did not invent the AI, all you did was build the mobile app around our intellectual property.
->
->
->
->Please remove asap before our legal is involved.

-and I had to remove it from playstore :(

-The full fight can be downloaded from [here](nvida_vs_abcd.pdf)

-## Proud Part

-- I removed all nvidia resources, even the style/art-style images, from the app and hosted a server myself.

 ## Issues

 If you are happen to face any bugs, feel free to rise an issue [here](https://github.com/theapache64/abcd/issues/new)